 Be extra cautious while removing the negative lead from your current battery.
 Always keep the crocodile clips connected from your secondary power source.
 Then one by one, remove all the leads and safely take out the battery.

-Start your engine for a test run to check if the battery and settings are all ok.
-If done correctly, you'll be able to change a car battery without losing the settings.
+Start your engine for a test run to check if the battery and settings are all OK.
+If done correctly, you have just changed a car battery without losing any car settings.

 Car batteries are potentially dangerous if its contents, like lead and acid, are inadvertently exposed.
-So, never keep or store these batteries in curb side bins with typical household recyclable batteries.
-The good news is: some shops today offer trade-in for your dead battery.
-This is because a 12V battery is the most recycled product in the world.
+So, never dispose them like usual household batteries.
+The good news is: automotive shops may offer trade-in for your dead battery.
+This is because 12V batteries are among the most recycleable product in the world.